MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-limits-and-config.md

 > For Power Automate, review [Limits and configuration in Power Automate](/power-automate/limits-and-config).

 This reference guide describes the limits and configuration information for Azure Logic Apps and related resources.
-Based on your scenario, solution requirements, the capabilities that you want, and the environment where you want to run your workflows, you choose whether to create a Consumption logic app workflow that runs in *multitenant* Azure Logic Apps or an integration service environment (ISE).
-Or, create a Standard logic app workflow that runs in *single-tenant* Azure Logic Apps or an App Service Environment (v3 - Windows plans only).
+Based on your scenario, solution requirements, the capabilities that you want, and the environment where you want to run your workflows, you choose whether to create a Consumption logic app workflow that runs in *multitenant* Azure Logic Apps or a Standard logic app workflow that runs in *single-tenant* Azure Logic Apps or an App Service Environment (v3 - Windows plans only).

 > [!NOTE]
 >
 > Many limits are the same across the available environments where Azure Logic Apps runs, but differences are noted where they exist.

 The following table briefly summarizes differences between a Consumption logic app and a Standard logic app.
-You'll also learn how single-tenant Azure Logic Apps compares to multitenant Azure Logic Apps and an ISE for deploying, hosting, and running your logic app workflows.

 [!INCLUDE [Logic app resource type and environment differences](../../includes/logic-apps-resource-environment-differences-table.md)]